professor-jonny/XboxWirelessAdapter/communication_protocol.md

 by `xpp_finalize_console_pairing()` and the TFTP RRQ handler — but as raw bytes with no named fields in the decompiled source.

-⚠ **The following previously-documented field breakdown is NOT firmware-verified and has been removed**:
-HW Revision, Security Flags, Region Code, Timestamp, CRC32, pairing flags bitmask (Bit 0/1/2).
-The "Man-in-the-Middle drop" behaviour for mismatched Security Flags was also invented.

 **What is confirmed**:
 - `AMACAEPM` magic string is real